Uncover Hidden Gems in West Virginia by Geocaching

 Check out the WV Civil War GeoTrail to search for 75 caches at important Civil War sites throughout West Virginia, while learning how the Civil War shaped the state’s history.
 Visit historic sites, like the former Blue Sulphur Springs Resort that was once known for its rejuvenating waters, but all that’s left now is a pavilion.
-Or visit Organ Cave* to learn not only about the geology and terminology, but also its history as a Confederate hideout.

 Along the Hatfield-McCoy GeoTrail, track down 16 different caches to learn about the historic feud between the West Virginia and Kentucky families.
 Along the trail, visit noteworthy historical sites such as “Devil” Anse Hatfield’s birthplace and gravesite; the Battle of Grapevine Creek, which was the last battle between the feuding families; the Hatfield and McCoy Feud marker at Matewan; and the “Pawpaw Incident,” where another chapter of violence between the 2 families was sparked.

 The Coal Heritage GeoTrail will have you traversing all over the state to find its 16 caches associated with WV’s coal heritage.
 Travel through Southern West Virginia to places like the historic town of Mullens, downtown Welch along the Tug Fork River, the Exhibition Coal Mine in Beckley, and Thurmond-Minden Trail (also known as the Rend Trail) in the New River Gorge National River.